A Casual Start in Labor

 The first actual work I performed for Dart was not too exciting, as it was what is considered ‘casual labor’.
 It had nothing to with driving a semi.
 Instead, it was more about physically unloading forty-foot long trailers.
 By hand.
-Essentially I was a lumper… someone whose job was manual labor in loading and unloading semi-trailers.
+Essentially I was a lumper —someone whose job was physically loading and unloading semi-trailers.
 It’s not demeaning work; it’s just hard.

 Dart was a contract carrier for Sears Roebuck, back when Sears was still a powerhouse in retail with hundreds of locations throughout the United States.
-We were domiciled at the Sears terminal in Phoenix, Arizona and serviced the state of Arizona, later to expand to Nevada, New Mexico and southwestern Texas.
-This was back in 1980, before Phoenix had a cross-country interstate highway going through town.
-Our city had the last stretch of I-10 to be completed, thus finishing the 2,460 mile long coast-to-coast highway.
-Sadly, it wasn’t actually finished until 1990; ten years after I started driving.
-It was like everyone was asking, “Who the hell wants to go to Phoenix?”
-To be fair, I sometimes wondered the same thing.
+We were domiciled at the Sears terminal in Phoenix, Arizona and our team servicing the state of Arizona, later to expand to Nevada, New Mexico

 I sweated my ass off for three days.
 On the fourth day, I was relieved of that duty and told to grab a tractor, hook up to a particular trailer, then make a delivery to a carpet installer in Glendale, Arizona.
 Coincidentally enough, I used to work for that company.
 They did carpet installations for Sears and I worked for them for a year or so.
 That’s where I worked for one of my favorite people of all time, John Husband, who was one of my father’s best friends.